shirha/oblivion/ns/readme.md

 It uses [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) an Alchemy Overhaul.
 Apothecary changed a lot of the Skyrim vanilla ingredient effects.
-You still get mixed potions, that is, potions with positive and negative effects but if any effects are negative it makes a **poison** and the value is the sum of all the negative effects. the value of the positive effects are not included.
+You still get mixed potions, that is, potions with positive and negative effects but if any effects are negative it makes a **poison** and the value is the sum of all the negative effects.
+The value of the positive effects are not included.

 Note.
 The value of a potion was calculated in game at Alchemy ≈50 and a perk point in Herbalist, Concentration and Intensity.